Bears-R-Us/arkouda/README.md

 ```bash
 ./arkouda_server -nl 2
 ```
-Memory tracking is turned on by default now, you can run server with memory turned off by
+Memory tracking is turned on by default now, you can run server with memory tracking turned off by

 ```bash
 ./arkouda_server --memTrack=false